USSBA/sba-gov-integration-tests/README.md

 Cypress can run in a few ways.

 1. Local Run - Cypress can be run locally to aid in test creation and development
-1. Docker Run - Cypress can be run in a container to be used for scheduled testing or testing linked to builds in the deployment pipeline
+1. Docker Run - Cypress can be run in a container to be used for development, scheduled testing, testing linked to builds in the deployment pipeline

 ## Local Run - Running cypress locally with the UI